Chenlang2018/Audio-Steganography-using-GAN/README.md

-This is code for paper "Learning to Generate Steganographic Cover for Audio Steganography using GAN"
+Codes for paper "Learning to Generate Steganographic Cover for Audio Steganography using GAN"